brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 [^1]: *stitcher.io/cognitive-load*

-^ With an official term, this "human memory space" is also called "cognitive load".
+^ As an official term, this "human memory space" is also called cognitive load.

 ^ A formal definition is that "cognitive load refers to the total amount of mental effort being used in the working memory of your brain"

 ^ The more we can reduce this cognitive load, the more space there is available to focus, on for example, "application logic".
-The thing your clients actually pay you for.
+The thing your clients actually pay you to do.

 ---